These articles take us back to a moment in sports history

 There were no doubtful plays - no plays which a benign official scorer gave Feller the benefit of his judgment.
 The only Chicago batter who reached first base by any medium other than a base on balls got there as the result of a fly ball which [CF] Roy Weatherly muffed.

 But that was an out-and-out error, and besides, it happened in the second inning - too early for the scorer to guess that the young pitcher was about to write another thrilling chapter into one of the most dramatic personal sagas in the game's history.
+Stands in Uproar

 No one in the crowd of 14,000, apparently, had any doubt that Feller was on his way to no-hit fame as the game went into its late stages.
-The fans were standing tense, as early as the eighth inning.
-In the ninth the stands were in an uproar.

 The first man at bat as they went into the last inning was Mike Kreevich, most dangerous hitter in the Sox line-up.
 He took two balls, then a strike, then fouled off one before he hoisted a towering infield fly.
 It came to rest in [2B] Ray Mack's hands for the first out and a tremendous roar went up from the crowd, which by this time left no doubt that it was rooting for Feller, not the Sox.
+Julius Is Easy

-Next was Julius Solters, former Indian, and Bob must have remembered as he faced the big Moose that on two previous occasions no-hit games had been spoiled for him by ex-teammates.
+Solters, former Indian, and Bob must have remembered as he faced the big Moose that on two previous occasions no-hit games had been spoiled for him by ex-teammates.
 But Solters gave no trouble.
 He hit the third pitch for an easy grounder to [SS] Lou Boudreau, and now there was only one to go.

 But that one was Luke Appling, one of the league's toughest hitters.
 Bob pitched 10 balls to him.
 Four of them he fouled off after he had two strikes on him.
 Then he walked, becoming the first man to reach first base since the third inning.

+And that brought Taft Wright to bat.
+Wright has made a bit of a reputation as a nemesis to Feller.
+As a member of the Washington club for two years he swung a bat that, almost alone, inflicted three of Feller's defeats.
 Bob would rather have disposed of Appling, for Wright not only was a greater hazard in himself, but, with a runner on first base, he not only had the power to spoil the no-hit game, but also the chance to drive in the trying run.

 The first pitch to Wright was a ball.
 The second was good,

 and he swung - hard.
 He met it squarely and drove it humming toward right field.
 It was a couple of steps to Mack's left, but Ray reached it with his gloved hand and then pursued the ball onto the outfield grass.
 He retrieved it, whirled and shot a perfect throw to Hal Trosky that nailed Wright by a half step and the ball game was over.
+Feller's teammates, gripping his hand, pounding his back, escorted him through a milling mob of fans to the runway leading to the clubhouse, and there the Indians celebrated while the flashlight bulbs flared.

 It was the first no-hit game in the major leagues since Monte Pearson pitched one against the Indians Aug.
 27, 1938.